mzzvxm/mzzvxm/README.md

-# MZ – Desenvolvedor de Software
+# MZ – Software Developer

-## 👨‍💻 Sobre Mim
+## 👨‍💻 About Me

-Olá!
-Sou **MZ**, desenvolvedor apaixonado por tecnologia, retro-gaming e automação.
-Gosto de transformar ideias em projetos funcionais, explorando desde **web apps modernos** até **homebrews para PS Vita**.
+Hello!
+I'm **MZ**, a developer passionate about technology, retro-gaming, and automation.
+I enjoy turning ideas into functional projects, exploring everything from **modern web apps** to **PS Vita homebrews**.
-Atualmente, tenho trabalhado em integrações com **APIs (Real-Debrid, Gemini e OpenRouter)**, **bots para Discord** e projetos experimentais no **VitaSDK**.
+Currently, I've been working on integrations with **APIs (Real-Debrid, Gemini, and OpenRouter)**, **Discord bots**, and experimental projects with **VitaSDK**.

-Meu foco é criar soluções simples, objetivas e que realmente funcionem no dia a dia. 🚀
+My focus is to create simple, objective solutions that really work in day-to-day life. 🚀

 ---

-## 🛠️ Tecnologias
+## 🛠️ Technologies

 <div style="display: flex; flex-wrap: wrap; gap: 8px;">